NTU-RL2025-02/RecoveryDAgger/README.md

     sample_experiment
 ```

+The final positional argument specifies the experiment name, which determines the output directory under `data/`.

 #### 2. Continue training from a pretrained BC model

 If you already have a pretrained behavior cloning model, you can skip BC pretraining and continue training directly: